Atastor/cdq/README.md

 As of version 0.1.10, there is some experimental support for iCloud, written by
 @katsuyoshi.
 Please try it out and let us know how it's working for you.
 Proceed as follows:

 Let the iCloud storage container have the ID `iCloud.aa.bb.cc`.
 This is to be defined in your Apple developer's interface.
-Don't forget to incorporate the container into your applications ID and in your provisioning profile!
+Don't forget to incorporate the container into your applications ID and your provisioning profile!

 Create an entitlement in the app's Rakefile:
 ```rubydoc